WRITTEN BY Katie Innes

 The outcome of this case yields important lessons for liquidators, including that:

-If you are a liquidator seeking advice on remuneration, or a creditor who is concerned about the remuneration being claimed by a liquidator, contact our Business Team.
+If you are a liquidator seeking advice on remuneration, or a creditor who is concerned about the remuneration being claimed by a liquidator, contact our Business & Commercial team.

 FCA 93